Getting Started with MSP360 RMM

 You can also set up alerts for all companies or for specific company in Settings tab, Notifications section.
 MSP360 RMM service features the following alert types: CPU and memory usage, used disk space, Windows updates, antivirus issues, incorrect system time, lost connection with server, S.M.A.R.T issues, CPU critical temperature and software/hardware changes.

-With Scheduled reports on the Reporting tab, you can configure and schedule automated reports to distribute to specified email addresses.
+With Scheduled reports on the Reporting tab, you can configure and schedule automated reports to be distributed to specified email addresses.
 Each report can be exported in CSV format as well.
 Currently, the following reports are available:

 Computer inventory report